 Timeline: Ireland and abortion

-The vote will decide whether to repeal a constitutional amendment that effectively bans terminations.
+Ireland has voted decisively in a referendum to reform the country's strict abortion laws, which had effectively banned all terminations.

-It will be the country's sixth referendum on the issue.
-Currently, abortion is only allowed when a woman's life is at risk, but not in cases of rape, incest or fatal foetal abnormality.
+It was Ireland's sixth referendum on the issue, and the country's younger voters led it in a two-thirds landslide in favour of ending the ban.

-BBC News NI takes a look back at one of the most controversial legal issues in Irish history.
+Here we look back at how one of the most controversial legal issues in Irish history unfolded over more than a century-and-a-half.

-1861 - the law
+1861 - The law

 Abortion is first banned in Ireland in 1861 by the Offences Against the Person Act, and stays in place after Irish independence.

-1983 - a referendum
+1983 - A referendum

-The Eighth Amendment to the Republic's constitution, or article 40.3.3, is introduced after a referendum.
+The Eighth Amendment to the Republic's constitution, or Article 40.3.3, is introduced after a referendum.

 It "acknowledges the right to life of the unborn and, with due regard to the equal right to life of the mother, guarantees in its laws to respect, and, as far as practicable, by its laws to defend and vindicate that right".